Future-Proofing Authentication Against Insecure Bootstrapping for 5G Networks: Feasibility, Resiliency, and Accountability: The Proposed Future-Proof Solution

 \subsubsection{Authentication failure action}

 The distributed design of $\borg$ reduces the likelihood of authentication failure.
-In rare cases where the $\ue$ cannot verify a $\bs$ (e.g., due to signer unavailability or missing authentication), it may continue scanning for alternative $\bs$s.
-This behavior can be made configurable at the $\ue$ level, allowing users to prioritize either connectivity or security.
-For example, a $\ue$ may temporarily connect to an unauthenticated $\bs$ under constrained conditions while monitoring for a verifiable, authenticated $\bs$ to hand over to when available.
+In rare cases where the UE cannot verify a BS (e.g., due to signer unavailability or missing authentication), it may continue scanning for alternative BSs.
+This behavior can be made configurable at the UE level, allowing users to prioritize either connectivity or security.
+For example, a UE may temporarily connect to an unauthenticated BS under constrained conditions while monitoring for a verifiable, authenticated BS to hand over to when available.